GoogleChrome/OriginTrials/developer-guide.md

 ### 5. Does this change impact how we think about security or privacy on the web?
   - No, these experimental features have all been held to the same high privacy and security standards as any Chrome platform feature.
 ### 6. Is there any restriction on which websites can sign up to use experimental features?
   - Origin trials are available to any website served over HTTPS.
 Note that there is no policy against specific large sites opting into origin trials, but the system is designed to prevent large populations of the web depending on experimental features.
-To achieve that, origin trials have a built-in safeguard that automatically limit it globally if its usage exceeds 0.5% of all Chrome page loads.
+To achieve that, origin trials have a built-in safeguard that automatically limits it globally if its usage exceeds 0.5% of all Chrome page loads.
 This means that experimental features aren’t suitable for use on large production sites such as the Google home page.
-### 7. Is there any review process for signing up a website to access an experimental features?
+### 7. Is there any review process for signing up a website to access an experimental feature?
   - No. We do not review domain content before generating a token.
 ### 8. Is there a way to only enable an origin trial for some of my users or only some pages on my site?
   - Yes, origin trials are enabled on a per-page basis.